ipython/ipython/docs/source/interactive/htmlnotebook.rst

 The `Download` button lets you save a notebook file to the Download area configured by your web browser (particularly useful if you are running the notebook server on a remote host and need a file locally).
-The notebook is saved by default with the ``.ipynb`` extension and the files contain JSON data that is not meant for human editing or consumption.
-But you can always export the input part of a notebook to a plain python script by choosing Python format in the `Download` drop list.
+But you can always export
+the input part of a notebook to a plain python script by choosing Python format in the `Download` drop list.
 This removes all output and saves the text cells in comment areas.
 See ref:`below <notebook_format>` for more details on the